metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 );
 ```

+Create a single new repository record.
+Requires auth, implemented by PDS.

 Expected parameters include:

 - `repo` - required

-    The handle or DID of the repo.
+    The handle or DID of the repo (aka, current account).

 - `collection` - required